bac3917/bac3917.github.io/_posts/2021-08-03-rtweetTips.md

 ## Meta/Longidutinal Analysis
 After a couple weeks, you will have at least two datasets, and can group them for more longitudinal analyses.

-Make sure you set the `pattern` correctly to refer to your archived files.
+Take note of the `list.files` command, and be sure you set the `pattern` correctly to refer to your archived files.

 See below for the deets: